Car incentives 2024, the Ecobonus for the purchase of vehicles [aggiornato]

 (€42,700 with VAT)

-In the car incentive scheme the rates are also lowered list price limits (including paid accessories) to access the incentive.
-The maximum cost, excluding VAT, IPT and road tax, is 35,000 euros in the bands 0-20 g/km and 61-135 g/km of CO2 (42,700 euros calculating VAT) and 45,000 euros in the range 21-60 g/km of CO2 (54,900 euros taking VAT into account).
+They also lower list price limits (including paid accessories) to access the benefit.
+The maximum price, free of VAT, IPT and road taxand of 35,000 euros in the bands 0-20 g/km and 61-135 g/km of CO2 (42,700 euros calculating VAT) and 45,000 euros in the range 21-60 g/km of CO2 (54,900 euros taking VAT into account).
 The price limit cuts out many electric carswho therefore do not benefit from the state Ecobonus at the time of purchase.

 Scrapping car incentives